omkarsarde/Adversarial-Attack-on-Deep-Learning-Models/README.md

 # Adversarial Attack on Deep Learning Models
- Demonstration of Importance against securing Computer Vision models against adversarial attacks.
+ Demonstration of Importance against securing Computer Vision models against adversarial attacks that are irrecongizable to humans !
  <br>
  Try predicting the class of the Adv_1 image through any State of the Art model while using the following transformation for the image:
  <br>